m15k/hs-nexpose-client/README.md

 For more information on Rapid7 and nexpose, check out their corporate website at [Rapid7](http://www.rapid7.com/ "Rapid7 Home").

+This is no where close to anything that resembles stability.

 # Nexpose-Client #

 ----------